IntelliTect/Coalesce/docs/pages/stacks/vue/coalesce-vue-vuetify/components/c-admin-table.rst

     An optional list of available page sizes to offer through the :ref:`c-list-pagination`'s :ref:`c-list-page-size` component.
 Defaults to :ts:`[10, 25, 100]`.

 :ts:`queryBind?: boolean`
-    If true, the :ref:`Data Source Standard Parameters <DataSourceStandardParameters>` of the provided :ref:`ListViewModel <VueListViewModels>` will be read from and written to the query string.
+    If true, the :ref:`Data Source Standard Parameters <DataSourceStandardParameters>` of the provided :ref:`ListViewModel <VueListViewModels>` will be read from and written to the window's query string.
 The "Editable" state of the table will also be bound to the query string.